El Paso County, TX · Probate Cost

 Filing Fees and Court Costs in El Paso County

-• As the 9th largest Texas county, El Paso County's court costs include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for the required notice to creditors in a El Paso-area newspaper.
+• Court costs in El Paso County include the initial petition filing fee, bond premiums (where the will does not waive bond), and publication fees for creditor notice.

 Estate planning attorney's desk with legal files in El Paso County, Texas